kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 #### Story 1 - Configurable retention for finished Workloads

-As a kueue administrator, I want to control the retention of finished Workloads to minimize the memory footprint and optimize storage usage in my Kubernetes cluster.
+As a Kueue administrator, I want to control the retention of finished Workloads to minimize the memory footprint and optimize storage usage in my Kubernetes cluster.
 I want the flexibility to configure a retention period to automatically delete Workloads after a